grokify/glip-integrations-guide/docs/apps/alexa-for-ringcentral-rooms/index.md

 A simple way to do this can be performed with the following steps:

-1. navigate to the "Microsoft 365 admin center"
+1. navigate to `Admin` or the "Microsoft 365 admin center"
 2. navigate to `Home` > `Active users` and then click `+ Add a user`
 3. set a Display name and Username.
 The Username can be somthing like `rcrooms`
 4. set an appropriate role.
 If you don't have a custom role to use, you can use “Global adimistrator” for testing purposes.